-That being said, Hamachi does come with its own drawbacks.
+That being said, Hamachi comes with its own drawbacks.
 The biggest one being that on a free account, a specific Virtual LAN can only have 5 clients at most, including the host as well.
 Furthermore, users have been experiencing a lot of lag and latency spikes.
 It really destroys one’s gaming experience.
 In my experience, when I host my own server using port forwarding, my friends get a ping of 20-30 ms, whereas, on Hamachi, their pings easily cross 100 ms. As such, one has to resort to better and effective Hamachi alternatives.
-So, if you’re also someone who’s interested in Virtual LAN gaming and is fed up with Hamachi, read on, as we bring to you our list of the top 10 Hamachi alternatives you can use in 2020.
+So, if you’re also someone who’s interested in Virtual LAN gaming and is fed up with Hamachi, read on, as we bring to you our list of the top 12 Hamachi alternatives you can use in 2021.

-The Best LogMeIn Hamachi Alternatives in 2020
+The Best LogMeIn Hamachi Alternatives in 2021

 ZeroTier might be a name you haven’t heard of, but it is one of the best Hamachi alternatives for creating your own virtual LAN.
 With support for practically all operating systems, including Windows, MacOS, iOS, Android, and Linux, ZeroTier is everywhere.
-ZeroTier is Open Source app and comes with free Android and iOS apps.
-The software manages to deliver the capabilities of VPNs, SDN, and SD-WAN with a single system.
+ZeroTier is an open-source app and comes with free Android and iOS apps.
+The software manages to deliver the capabilities offered by the best VPN services, SDN, and SD-WAN with a single system.
 What’s more is that software is super-easy to use, and there is no need for any sort of port forwarding.

-Download (Free, Basic Plan – $29/month, Professional Plan – $100/month)
+Download (Free, Professional Plan – $49/month)